 There is also an opportunity to teach possessive apostrophes with pupils in year 2.

 The resource could be used as part of a topic day based on Halloween, or over a series of English lessons.
-It could also be used as a writing project which would be perfect for home learning or as a fun homework task.
+It could also be used as a writing project focused on character description, which would be perfect for home learning or as a fun homework task.

 - Who does this belong to? image cards

 - Character design sheet

 Year 1 Composition– To write sentences by: saying out loud what they are going to write about; composing a sentence orally before writing it.

 Year 2 Composition– To consider what they are going to write before beginning by: encapsulating what they want to say, sentence by sentence.

 Year 1 VGP – To begin to punctuate sentences using a capital letter and full stop.

 Year 2 VGP – To learn how to use both familiar and new punctuation correctly including … apostrophes for the possessive (singular).